These easy roasted pesto potatoes with optional crumbled bacon make the best simple side dish that goes perfectly with any meat or fish dinner.

 You could sub some freshly grated parmesan cheese for the bacon if you prefer though and if wanting to keep things vegetarian – just leave it out and make sure to season well with kosher salt instead.

 If you love the simplicity of a roasted potato side dish as much as me, try these peri-peri potatoes as well – another easy way to bring lots of flavor to a simple roasted potato.

-From their crispy outside to the creamy inside and then the bright pop of fresh pesto balanced by the salty bite from the crumbled bacon, pesto potatoes are side dish perfection.
+From the crispy outside to the creamy inside and then the bright pop of fresh pesto balanced by the salty bite from the crumbled bacon, pesto potatoes are side dish perfection.

 Pesto and potatoes might be just as good as the classic pesto sauce and pasta combination.

 Love this easy pesto potato side dish?
 Try one of these recipes too:

 - 2 pounds small tri-color potatoes, halved or quartered if larger

 - 4 slices of bacon, cooked until crispy and chopped

 For the Pesto